-Motorola Skip for Moto X appears as wearable accessory that unlocks the phone by tapping against itAlex Wagner - Deputy Managing Editor, News Desk
+Motorola Skip for Moto X appears as wearable accessory that unlocks the phone by tapping against itAlex Wagner - Editorial Director of News and Content

 Dubbed the "Motorola Skip," the product is described as something that Moto X owners can use to "unlock [their] phone with a single tap."
 Details on the Skip are still light right now, but we do know that it's a wearable gadget that's priced at $19.99, and an official support document says that users will need to enable NFC on their Moto X in order for Skip to work.